AnoukSmet/Dog-Health-Tracker/README.md

 There will be a delete button (delete icon) which the user can use.
 The relevant log will be removed from the database and the user will stay on the relevant dashboard.

 * Dog
+The user should be able to delete the dog profile, even though there would only be 1 dog remaning.
-When the user only has 1 dog added to the profile, the user will not be able to delete the dog profile.
+If the last dog has been removed, the user will be taken again to the blank dashboard where the user can decide to add a dog.
-As the dashboard url functions with the user id and the dog id, there always needs to be at least 1 dog added to the profile.
+The reason why I created a seperate dashboard for this is because the view dashboard url functions with the user id and the dog id, there always needs to be at least 1 dog added to the profile.
-If the user has more than 1 dog added to the profile, a delete button (delete icon) will appear next to the edit button.
+Therefor I created a blank dashboard which doesn't take the dog_id as a parameter with the same structure as the view_dashboard.
-When the user deletes the profile, the dashboard of the (one of the) remaining dog(s) will be displayed.
+When the user still has multiple dog and deletes a profile, the dashboard of the (one of the) remaining dog(s) will be displayed.

 * **Implementation**
 I have added the delete button to every log, next to the edit button.
 I have worked with selfexplanatory icons which improves the overall look of the dashboard.
-When the users clicks on the button, the log with the relevant log_id will be removed from the database.
+When the users clicks on the button, the log with the relevant log_id will be removed from the database and is being redirected to the correct dashboard.

-In case the user has multiple dogs and clickes the delete button, the dog with the relevant dog_id will be removed from the database.

 * **Test**
 When the delete button for the log is clicked, the relevant log is being removed and the user stays on the relevant dashboard.
-When only 1 dog has been added to the user account, the delete button is not being displayed.
-As soon as the user has added multiple dogs, the delete button shows.
 When delete button of the dog profile has been clicked, the relevant dog is being removed from the database.
+When user removes last dog, the user being redirect to the blank_dashboard.
-After this, the dashboard of (one of) the remaining dog(s) is being displayed.
+When the user has multiple dogs in its profile and removes 1, user is redirected to view_dashboard of (one of) the remaining dog(s).

 * **Result**
 The delete funtionality works as planned across various browsers and devices.
-The delete button for the dog profile is correctly being displayed when the user has multiple dog profiles and is being hidden when only 1 dog has been added.
+The delete button for the dog profile is correctly being displayed and works as planned.

 * **Verdict**
 The test has passed all the criteria and works like planned.